Schools

 We run a number of projects and events for schools, and always freely share the resources we produce.
 Have a look at our resources + upcoming events & opportunities below.

-Hello Microbes!
+Hello microbes!

 This 1-lesson resource was designed for Key Stage 1 children to learn about microbes.
-It was designed in collaboration with Dr Nela Nikolic– a microbiologist at the University of Exeter, with funding from the Translational Research Exchange @ Exeter (TREE) and the Wellcome Trust.
+It was designed in collaboration with Dr Nela Nikolic – a microbiologist at the University of Exeter, with funding from the Translational Research Exchange @ Exeter (TREE) and the Wellcome Trust.

 We explore what microbes are, how we couldn’t live without them, how good microbes help us to fight bad microbes and how bacteria defend themselves against viruses.